mrako/assignment-opendata/README.md

 ## Your task

-Your task is simply to create a visualization of the data.
-Return your task as code (github repository address preferred) and a webpage where we can see the results.
+Your task is to create a visualization of the data.
+Return your task as code ([github](https://www.github.com) repository address preferred) and a webpage from which we can see your visualization of the data.

-Can you find out what the data is?
+Ah yes, and by the way can you find out what the data is?

 ## Hints

-* To show the current event easily you might want to use a simple cloud service like [Heroku]().
+* If you have no idea what to do, you might want to use a simple cloud service like [Heroku](https://www.heroku.com/).
 * If you want to store the events and show also historical data, you will probably need a simple database.
+* Our magic words are [react](https://reactjs.org/), [nodejs](https://nodejs.org) and [docker](https://www.docker.com/), but don't want limit your selected tech stack any way.